 Beyond those levels, you increase your chances of addiction, health problems and also damage to the structure of the brain.

-A Fresh Start at The Raleigh House
+A Fresh Start Without Alcohol at The Raleigh House

-The Raleigh House is a residential treatment center located in Denver that uses every possible tool to tackle addiction, including a staff of doctors, therapists, nutritionists and even a chef who specializes in a “recovery” diet.
+The Raleigh House is a residential treatment center located in Denver that uses every possible tool to tackle alcoholism, including a staff of doctors, therapists, nutritionists and even a chef who specializes in a “recovery” diet.
 Residents have access to a gym, yoga classes, a swimming pool and even indoor rock climbing.
 The goal is not just to quit drinking.
 It’s to become physically and mentally strong, so that you’re ready to launch your new life.
 Fill out our form or contact us today to learn more about the alcohol addiction treatment program at The Raleigh House.